infenoid/herobrinepowers-plugin/README.md

 > Summon the legend: grant players spooky, Herobrine‑style abilities.

 ## 📦 Features
-- Night vision and lightning strikes
+- Lightning strikes wherever you Left Click
-- Random world events (e.g. redstone flicker)
-- “Possess” nearby mobs briefly
+- Be Invisible to all other players
+- Teleport randomly in a small range wherever you Right Click

 ## 🚀 Installation
+1. Download the latest `herobrinepowers-1.0.jar` from the [Releases](https://github.com/infenoid/herobrinepowers-plugin/releases).
-1. Copy the JAR to `/plugins`.
+2. Copy the JAR to `/plugins`.
-2. Restart the server.
+3. Restart the server.

 ## ⚙️ Commands
 /herobrine
 Gives the player himshelf Herobrine powers.
 /herobrine
 Removes Herobrine powers immediately.

-## 🔧 Configuration
-Edit `plugins/HerobrinePowers/config.yml` to tweak durations and effects.

 ## 🔒 Permissions
 | Node                          | Default |